-Right about now, you’re probably at that time when you’ve submitted your AMCAS Application.
+Right about now, you’re probably at that time when you’ve submitted your AMCAS application.
 Pat yourself on the back because a big portion of your application is successfully complete!
-The thing is, it seems like only a few weeks have passed and you’re now beginning to receive medical school secondary application prompts from the medical schools you applied to, signaling the next battle in the medical school admissions process: the secondary application.
+The thing is, it seems like only a few weeks have passed and your are now beginning to receive medical school secondary essays, signaling the next battle in the medical school admissions process: the secondary application.

-After submitting your primary application, many medical schools will ask you to complete a secondary application.
+After submitting your primary AMCAS application, many medical schools will ask you to complete a secondary application.
 Most medical schools, in addition to asking for an additional fee, will also ask you to write an additional essay or multiple additional essays that vary in length and focus.
-These essays are called secondary essays, but despite their name, they are still of primary importance!
+These essays are called medical school secondary essays, but despite their name, they are still of PRIMARY importance!

-Medical school secondary essays can be a very heavy lift, especially if you applied to several medical schools with your AMCAS application.
-However, these essays are still very important and you should try to write them to the best of your ability.
+Medical school secondary essays can be a very heavy load of work.
+Again, these essays are still very important and you should try to write them to the best of your ability.
 There are several things you can do to minimize your pain in writing secondary essays, while giving yourself the best chance of getting granted a medical school interview.

 1. Look Up Secondary Essays From Med School Applicants in Previous Years